Check out our 21 Designs Store!! All art is made by the members of the Buddy House.

 Stephanie Morton is an Allen County native who graduated with her Bachelor’s in Business Administration from Western Kentucky University in 2011.
 Prior to that, she obtained degrees in paralegal studies and accounting from Draughon’s Junior College.
 She is the wife of Zack Morton and mother to Courtney and Tyler.
 Before becoming the Executive Director, she was involved with the organization as a volunteer and a Board Member serving as Treasurer of the board for one year before becoming the Executive Director.
 Following in the footsteps of former DSSKY director, Jane Tichenor, Stephanie plans to continue the mission for DSSKY.

 McKenna Wilson is a Warren County native who graduated with her Bachelor’s in Music Education from WKU in 2011.
-She completed her music therapy equivalency in UK in 2018 and is currently completing her Master’s in music therapy.
-McKenna is board-certified by the Certification Board for Music Therapy and is an active member of the American Music Therapy Association, in addition to having completed training as a NICU-MT.
+She completed her music therapy equivalency at UK in 2018 and Master’s in music therapy in 2020.
+McKenna is board-certified by the Certification Board for Music Therapy, in addition to having completed training as a NICU-MT.
 Before becoming involved with DSSKY, she worked as a privately contracted music therapist in Lexington, KY with children and adults with disabilities.
-McKenna and her husband enjoy traveling, playing with their two animal babies, and volunteering with their church.
+McKenna and her husband enjoy traveling, playing with their animal babies, and volunteering with their church.

 Eric joined the Bowling Green Hot Rods in October 2013 has been in the role of Chief Operating Officer and General Manager since April 2016.
 He has spent a total of 17 seasons working in professional sports and has been awarded South Atlantic League Sales Executive of the year in 2007, and Midwest League Executive of the Year in 2019.